x2ee/c3/docs/apps.md

-# Server Integration Model
+# HostWorkerModel (HWM)

+Server App Built build out of services.

+Service contain things that necessary for it to function:

+* set of routes
+* set of scheduled tasks
+* set of databases it maintains

+WORKER/HOST init procedure:

+   1. HOST sends `WorkerInitiationRequest` to newly started WORKER process in it's `stdin`
+   2. WORKER responds with `WorkerBindResponse` to HOST endpoint
+   3. HOST responds with `HostAcknowledge` to WORKER endpoint
+   4. HOST monitor WORKER continuously thru /status/ API call

-## AnyApp
+## WorkerService

+Routes:
-* `/status/`
+  * GET `/status/`
+    * state of worker INIT/READY/PENDING_SHUTDOWN/DOWN
     * public key - app public key.
 Used to sign messages from app to authenticate them.
 Key is generated when app starts
     * host signature.
 HostApp sign public key of the app immediately after start as acknowledgement that App was started by host and can be trusted in cluster
+    * other services status info like:
       * health of the node
       * node worker discovery db
       * data shard discovery db
-* `/shutdown/` - shutdown itself
+  * POST `/work_order/` - shutdown request authorized/signed by WorkerHost.

-## HostApp
+## WorkerHostService
+Routes:

   * `/workers/`
-  * local workers
+    * most recent

 * `db: